XtechInf/Website/README.md

-# Website
+# Website (public)

+type `bash setup.sh` first.
-type `bash php.sh` into youre **LINUX** terminal enter youre port which can be pretty much anything number you want to 9999 and then youre all set type _localhost_ into youre browser and there should be a website
+type `bash php.sh` into youre **LINUX** terminal then **OPEN ANOTHER TERMINAL** in the same directory. type `bash public.sh` enter whatever you want the subdomain to be then a url should show.
+Thats your public url